sail-sg/oat/README.md

 ```
 This example completes in **less than two hours on two A100 GPUs**!

-To run an `offline SimPO` for comparison, we disable weights synchronization from the learner to actors by adjusting the `sync-params-every` argument:
+To run an `offline SimPO` baseline for comparison, we disable weights synchronization from the learner to actors by adjusting the `sync-params-every` argument:
 ```diff
 python -m oat.experiment.main \
     --gpus 2 \